Canada Parents and Grandparents Program 2025: Complete Guide to PGP Sponsorship (July 28 Launch)

 Step 1: Receive Your Invitation

-• If you are invited, you’ll have 60 days to apply using IRCC’s PR Portal.
+• If you are invited to sponsor your parents, you’ll have 60 days to apply using IRCC’s PR Portal

 Step 2: Gather Required Documents